 The BBC has an excellent piece on this game, entitled The night Chorley’s £25-a-week players embarrassed Wolves.
 Each player earned themselves a £120 bonus for it!

-Can we neutrals dare to dream that Chorley FC, the last non-league club standing in the 2020-21 FA Cup, repeat this glorious bit of history?
+Could we neutrals dare to dream that Chorley FC, the last non-league club standing in the 2020-21 FA Cup, would repeat this glorious bit of history?

 Other Notable FA Cup Fourth Round Ties

 Chorley FC weren’t the only “minnows” left in the 2020-21 FA Cup.

 Cheltenham, a town at the foot of the Cotswolds, saw their League Two side host mighty Manchester City at 7,000-seat Whaddon Road.
 Groundhopper Guides has a post introducing you to Cheltenham Town.